NordicSemiconductor/pc-nrfconnect-board-configurator/doc/docs/overview.md

 ## Actions

-When you select a device, the following actions become available in the side panel:
+When you select a [device supported by the app](index.md#supported-devices), the following actions become available in the side panel:

 - **Write config** - Writes the selected configurations to the development kit, overwriting the defaults.